 The M.Ed.
 Diploma in Educational Leadership program is approved by the North Dakota

 Educational Standards and Practices Board.
 All educator preparation programs at the

 of North Dakota are accredited by theCouncil for Accreditation of Educator Preparation (CAEP).
 Our program aligns with the National Education Leadership Program standards (NELP).

 Engage in an administrative internship in a K-12 school in your community.

 Learn from recognized leaders in the field of educational leadership.

 Average annual salary for elementary school principals in North Dakota

-An Educational Leadership degree gives you the strategic skills you need, including:
+An Educational Leadership degree gives you the strategic skills needed to lead as

 UND Educational Leadership master's program graduates have gone on to a variety of